aobaruwa/Compressed-Chatbot-Models/README.md

 ---

-With Pruning  a compressed chatbot model is derived with only 30% of the parameters in DialoGPT-Medium with little degradation in engagingness.
+With Pruning a compressed chatbot model is derived with only 30% of the parameters in DialoGPT-Medium with little degradation.

 ---